 - ¼ cup shredded Parmesan cheese (plus more for garnish if desired)

-- Pick over navy beans and discard any odd ones, rinse and place in a large bowl with cold water (covering 3 inches or so over top) overnight.
-You can store them in the fridge.
+- Pick over navy beans and remove and discard any imperfect ones, rocks and foreign objects.
+Rinse and drain beans.
+Place in a large bowl with fresh, cold water (covering 3 inches or so over top) to soak overnight, for about 12 hours.

-- The next day, drain beans and give another rinse/drain.
+- The next day, drain beans and give another rinse and drain.

 - Remove bacon and drain grease.